M-Newbound/JavaGame/README.md

-# JavaGame
+# Overview
-A co authored project created for an assignment for a Computer Science course.
+This is a co authored project as an assesment item for SENG201.
+The project required the construction of a GUI based game using Java and Java Swing.